AstronomyIn the Department of Physics and Astronomy

 Other Applicable Courses +

 - 141 Foundations of Mechanics (or 143 Honors Physics)

 - 145 Foundations of Electromagnetism and Optics

 - 121 Single-Variable Calculus (or 161 Honors Calculus I, or 101 and 102 Calculus with Pre-calculus I and II)

-Note: Students cannot fulfill the astronomy minor if electing to major in physics.
+Note: Students cannot fulfill the astronomy minor if electing to major or minor in physics.
 Physics majors interested in astronomy should consider the astrophysics concentration.